Morcatko/Morcatko.AspNetCore.JsonMergePatch/README.md

  * bool EnableDelete - Deletes items when target object is Dictionary and patched value is null

 ### How to - unit testing
-See `Morcatko.AspNetCore.JsonMergePatch.Tests.Builder.Json.Simple` class for more examples
+See tests in `...Builder.Json.Simple` class for more examples
 ```
 Morcatko.AspNetCore.JsonMergePatch.Tests.Builder.Json

 public void UnitTest()
 {
     var model = new Model();